HackYourFuture/JavaScript3/Week1/MAKEME.md

 - When the user changes the selected repository, any existing repository information in your page should be cleared before displaying the new information.
 - Make your functions small and reusable (modular)!
 That means create separate functions to handle certain steps.

+Note:

+1. Please remove all redundant, commented-out code and console.log's from your files before pushing your homework as finished.
+There is no need for your mentors to review this stuff.
+2. Please make sure your code is well-formatted and follows the recommended naming conventions.

 _GO WILD_

 Again, check out the GitHub API documentation to see what kind of magic stuff you can do with it.